-Prucalopride for chronic constipation is a topic that matters to millions of people who have spent years — sometimes decades — cycling through fiber, MiraLax, Senna, and magnesium without lasting relief.
+Prucalopride for chronic constipation is an important topic for millions of people who have spent years — sometimes decades — trying fiber, MiraLax, senna, and magnesium without lasting relief.

 A 40-Year Laxative Cycle — Why This Matters

-Imagine living with constipation for forty years.
+Imagine dealing with constipation for 40 years.
 You have tried every fiber supplement, every laxative brand, every “miracle” fruit, every mineral.
+They work for a few days—then you’re back where you started.
 Every doctor visit ends the same way: “Eat more fiber.
 Drink more water.”
 And yet nothing works for more than a few days.

 This experience is not rare.
 Chronic constipation affects an estimated 9%–20% of the global population.
 In the US alone, roughly 35 million adults live with Chronic Idiopathic Constipation — and for many of them, the root cause has nothing to do with how much fiber they eat.
 Research shows that CIC patients use an average of 3 OTC products before seeking help from a healthcare provider, and only 6% ever use prescription treatments.